Bacab; by Salvador Quiroz Ennis, in Isla Mujeres

 The Artist

-Trained as an industrial designer (in both Mexico and Milan), he has developed professionally in architecture, ecology, and kinetic installation with over 20 years of experience.
+Trained as an industrial designer (in Mexico and Milan), he has developed professionally in architecture, ecology, and kinetic installation with over 20 years of experience.
 This has given him the ability to successfully coordinate large-scale projects such as Bacab and 132 yo-yo soy

 Salvador is part of the team of artists who formed MUSA.
 In 2011 Bacab was placed at the bottom of what is known locally as Manchones 1, inside the Manchones National Park.
-In an area that was devoid of life and held no appeal to underwater visitors, it is now a habitat for marine life.
+In an area devoid of life and held no appeal to underwater visitors, it is now a habitat for marine life.

 The Statue